Learning a language can cast a spell on you.

 As you may already know, the fastest way to get started in any language is immersive learning (in other words, surrounding yourself with the written and spoken language).
 Of course, if you don’t currently live in an area where your target language is spoken, that’s a lot harder to achieve.
 FluentU is a great way to mimic the immersion experience no matter where you are—it offers authentic videos like movie trailers, music videos, inspiring talks and more.

 Each video comes with interactive captions, flashcards and exercises, so you’re actively building your vocabulary while you absorb the native sounds of the language.
 FluentU also keeps track of your learning and suggests more videos that’ll suit your level and goals.
-Better yet, you can take this personalized and immersive language practice anywhere with the mobile app.
+Better yet, you can take this personalized and immersive language practice anywhere with the mobile app for iOS or Android devices.

 FluentU has programs for many of the useful languages that we’ll cover below, including Mandarin Chinese, Spanish, Japanese, Russian, French and more.
 Check out all the options and start watching as soon as today with a free trial.